Carmen Lundy

 Carmen Latretta Lundy (born November 1, 1954) is an American jazz singer.
-She has been performing for three decades, with a focus on original material.
+She has been performing for over four decades, with a focus on original material.

 She has been positively compared with Aretha Franklin, Ella Fitzgerald and Sarah Vaughan.
 Lundy is also the sister of bassist Curtis Lundy.

-Lundy's albums "Modern Ancestors" (2021) and "Fade to Black" (2022) were nominated for the Grammy Award for Best Jazz Vocal Album.
+Lundy's albums Modern Ancestors (2021) and Fade to Black (2022) were nominated for the Grammy Award for Best Jazz Vocal Album.

 Biography

-Lundy was born November 1, 1954, in Miami, Florida, and at the age of six began to study the piano.
-Her mother, Oveida, was the lead singer in a gospel group known as The Apostolic Singers.
-After Lundy joined her church junior choir, she decided to become a singer when she was 12 years old.
-While an opera major at the University of Miami, where she received a BA in Music, she sang with a jazz band and decided to sing vocal jazz.
-She cites Dionne Warwick, Roberta Flack and Stevie Wonder as being among her first influences.

-She moved to New York in 1978 where she was hired by the Thad Jones/Mel Lewis Jazz Orchestra and performed her first New York engagement at the Village Vanguard in Greenwich Village.
-The following year she had her first appearance on a self-titled album from a group called Jasmine featuring Bill O'Connell and Steve Berrios (West 54 Records).

-In 1980 she formed her own trio, performing with pianists John Hicks and Onaje Gumbs.
-She has also performed with Walter Bishop Jr., Don Pullen, Mulgrew Miller, Billy Childs, Terri Lyne Carrington, Kip Hanrahan, Courtney Pine, Marian McPartland, and the band Quasimode.

 Lundy has composed and published over forty songs.
 Her compositions have been recorded by such artists as Kenny Barron ("Quiet Times"), Ernie Watts ("At the End of My Rope"), and Straight Ahead ("Never Gonna Let You Go").

 Lundy's first album, Good Morning Kiss (1985) featured several original compositions, and was reissued in 2002.
-Her second album was Night and Day (1986), and featured musicians Kenny Kirkland (piano), Alex Blake (bass), Curtis Lundy (bass), Victor Lewis (drums), Rodney Jones (guitar), Ricky Ford (tenor sax).
+Her second album was Night and Day (1987), and featured musicians Kenny Kirkland (piano), Alex Blake (bass), Curtis Lundy (bass), Victor Lewis (drums), Rodney Jones (guitar), Ricky Ford (tenor sax).